javersa86/prod-vita-display-control-upgraded/doxydocs/mainpage.md

 8. After handling the different requests and responses and if the queue is not empty, the message queue will lock the mutex for the thread, pop up to 5 messages from the queue, and write those messages to the serial object.
 The thread and other running threads will wake up again.
 9. The thread will sleep for at least 25 milliseconds.

-#### Module References
+### Module References

 - \ref communicationModule "Communication Module"

 \subsection thread2 Encoder Knob Thread

-#### Background
+### Background

-Activities available on the NVENT-VIta include adjusting pneumatic settings in the system.
+Activities available on the NVENT-VITA include adjusting pneumatic settings in the system.
 For when adjustment pages are displayed, the Op Mode "Listening Knob" will be enabled (usually when the backend emits a signal to the knob controller).

-#### Sequence of Events
+### Sequence of Events

 1. Open the file descriptors for \htmlonly GPIO \endhtmlonly objects representing Pin A, Pin B, and the \htmlonly Switch \endhtmlonly Pin.
 2. Sets the state of the switch of the button object with \htmlonly GPIO \endhtmlonly object switch, and the states of the encoder object with the Pin A and B \htmlonly GPIO \endhtmlonly objects.